rajeshmantri2711/100-Days-challenge/readme.md

 This repository documents my **100 Days of Cybersecurity Challenge**, which started on **1st November 2025**.
 The goal of this challenge is to consistently build practical cybersecurity skills through hands-on labs, simulations, tooling, and documentation.

-This repository serves as a **public learning log and portfolio**, demonstrating technical growth, discipline, and real-world SOC and Blue Team skill development.
+This repository serves as a **public learning log and portfolio**, demonstrating technical growth, discipline, and real world SOC and Blue Team skill development.

 ---